mwesthues/single_step/README.md

 ## Bootstrap
-Separately for each combination of `Material`, `Extent`, `Scenario`, `Trait`, `Core_Fraction`, `Predictor`, `Rnd_Level1` and `Rnd_Level2`, a [bootstrap](analysis/bootstrap_predictions.R) of 10,000 runs was applied to a data frame comprising observed and predicted phenotypic values.
+Separately for each combination of `Material`, `Extent`, `Scenario`, `Trait`, `Core_Fraction`, `Predictor` and `Rnd_Level1` a [bootstrap](analysis/bootstrap_predictions.R) of 10,000 runs was applied to a data frame comprising observed and predicted phenotypic values.
 This yielded 10,000 bootstrap predictive abilities for each of the aforementioned combinations together with a corresponding standard error.
-The final predictive ability was calculated by taking the arithmetic mean of bootstrapped predictive abilities over `Rnd_Level1` and `Rnd_Level2`.
+The final predictive ability, and pertaining standard errors, were calculated by taking the arithmetic mean of bootstrapped predictive abilities.
-The corresponding standard error was calculated across the average bootstrapped standard error across `Rnd_Level1` and `Rnd_Level`.

 ## Visualization